evansbenj/2024_XLXT_dmrt.md/2024_histology_analysis.md

 Directions:
 ```
 If the format of the image is still Zeiss (.czi) then use the free software Fuji to open it.
-Then export it it as an image (.tif) file.
+    Export it it as an image (.tif) file.
     The image must be exported not "Save As" because the latter saves a black and white version for some reason.

 Open the .tif file in GIMP
 In the main menu click Windows > Dockable Dialogs > Histogram
 In the main menu click Select > By Color